 - Other details of the case

-You can learn more about the wrongful death laws applicable to your state by speaking with our lawyer, who can review these statutes with you:
+You can learn more about the wrongful death laws applicable to your state by speaking with a wrongful death lawyer who can review these statutes with you:

 - Alabama: Ala.
 Code § 6-5-410